Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: New Tools: Machine Learning Empowered NOMA-based Networks

 \subsection{Other Machine Learning for NOMA-based Networks}

 In addition to DL-based and RL-based based algorithms, unsupervised learning algorithms can be also adopted for user clustering.
 By exploiting the correlation feature of users' channel responses, the K-means algorithm can be adopted for NOMA user clustering.
 By learning the inherent structures and correlations of users, the expectation maximization algorithm can be used for user clustering in both fixed and dynamic user scenarios.
 Federated learning (FL), which relies on directly training statistical models on remote devices at the edge in distributed networks, is very attractive to preserve users data privacy in wireless networks~\cite{Niknam2020FL}.
 NOMA is able to reduce the aggregation latency in FL model updating by providing multiple access in the same channel.
 In FL-enabled NOMA-based networks, BSs act as distributed learners, which train their generated data and transfer their local model parameters instead of the raw training dataset to an aggregating unit.
+Moreover, based on well-trained DL and DRL, transfer learning can be used to update the full/partial neural network parameters for fast convergence at a new environment with similar tasks but limited data or training time.